 Property owners are ultimately responsible for any guests on their lot regardless if they’re on a long-term lease, short-term rental through Airbnb or simply visiting for the day.
 If any guest generates noise which disturbs other lot owners’ enjoyment of their property then the owner can be held accountable.
 This includes noise levels and behaviour both in the common areas and within the apartment.

 Prior to renting your property through Airbnb, as an owner, it may be of value to outline the relevant by-laws to the guests so that they’re clear on what’s acceptable and what isn’t appropriate for that particular apartment.

 The first step to resolving a noise infringement would always be calmly addressing the matter directly.
 However if it’s a massive party and you don’t feel comfortable knocking on the door, then you’re entitled to call the police.

-You should also lodge a formal complaint to the Executive Committee and the Strata Manager.
+You should also lodge a formal complaint to the Strata Committee and the Strata Manager.

 If noise violations from Airbnb rentals becomes a significant issue for those living in the building, then the Owners Corporation does have the power to pass a by-law preventing all owners from listing their property on sites such as Airbnb.